aleshaleksey/fansys23/skills.md

 - **Take care**: Yes. for "disable", "create" or "modify".
 No for "research".
 - **Try again**: Yes, if it hasn't blown up in your face yet!

-__CON: Harvest__
+### CON Based

+#### Harvest

 Harvest is the umbrella skill covering the harvesting of natural resources from the environment.
 This includes, gathering herbs, cutting wood, trapping small game, fishing and mining.
 For each individual type of harvesting proficiency with the tools is required to use the skill to its full potential.
 This reflects that each one is a separate discipline and often uses different tools and a different knowledge base.

 - **Threshold**: Determined by terrain and weather.
 (See "Travel rolls and terrain")
 - **Guideline yields**:
   - Hunt/trap small prey: 1 small creature per day + 1 per 5 points by which the terrain threshold is exceeded.
   - Strip a carcass (small, medium, large, huge, enormous): (30 min, 2h, 4h, 1d, 1 week).
 Threshold: (6, 9, 12, 18, 24).
   - Harvest surface plants/minerals: 5-30 min per 5ft.
 Threshold: Terrain.
   - Harvest subsurface minerals (mining): 1h-1d per 5ft Threshold: Terrain.
 - **Modifiers and Special**.
   - If the resource is rare, or exotic increase the threshold by +5 or +10.
   - If the resource cannot be found in the terrain, then the time is spent and the harvest fails.